 Best ways to start a conversation at work

-If you want to establish a healthy company culture, you need to understand the difference between positive and negative communication in the workplace.
+If you want to establish a healthy work environment, you need to understand the difference between positive and negative communication in the workplace.

-In other words, having positive interactions can ultimately make people more engaged at work, which will make them better at their jobs.
+In other words, positive interactions can make people more engaged at work, making them better at their jobs.

-From a micro perspective, knowing how to engage in more casual workplace conversations will help you:
+Also, knowing how to find common ground with your coworkers and engage in more casual conversations in the workplace will help you:

 - Gain respect and influence in your field of work,